 Place to be visited

 Date of Visit

 Potential hazards-please list (F Remember to include Safeguarding issues)

-Crowns of recerls at rick from harauda planca list

-Groups of people at risk from
+Groups of people at risk from hazards-please list

-Existing controls in place e.g ensure sufficient supervision; Give pupils clear guidance on expected behaviour.
+Existing controls in place e.g e expected behaviour. nsure sufficient supervision; Give pupils clear guidance on

-·

 minimise risk should be the res ds throughout the visit and adaptation of risk and plans to sponsibility of all members of staff on the visit.
 Please make y additional hazards immediately when you become aware of

 Risk assessment prepared by

 Date

 Signed

-Lady Lane Park School Educational visits Risk assessment authorisation sheet v2
+Lady Lane Park School

+Educational visits Risk assessment authorisation sheet v2